-Assisted adaptation is the use of human interventions to speed up the natural evolutionary process.
+Assisted evolution is the use of human interventions to speed up the natural evolutionary process.
 Used effectively, it could potentially allow coral species to adapt faster than they would if left unaided, allowing reefs and corals to keep pace with the environmental changes and ocean warming due to climate change.

 Globally, substantial investment in R&D is needed to enable rapid adaptation of reefs to climate change by identifying and propagating heat-tolerant corals.
 Diverse methods are under consideration, but the efficacy and scalability of such interventions in natural populations remains largely unknown.